 Type of ingredient: Supplement (available orally or topically)

-Main benefits: It may potentially prevent hair loss, promote hair growth, and reduce inflammation.
+Main benefits: Prevents hair loss, promotes hair growth, and reduces inflammation.

 Who should use it: In general, anyone experiencing thinning hair.
 Saw palmetto can provide benefits across all hair types, as it promotes scalp health.
-Pregnant and breastfeeding women should stay away from saw palmetto.
+Pregnant and breastfeeding women should avoid saw palmetto.